Install integrations

-In a production environment, using Kubernetes, you can add the components you want to install through the values.yml file.
-You can specify your own packages and the versions to be installed.
-You can also provide your own package feeds, authentication, and even an alternative installer image.
+In a production environment, using Kubernetes, you can configure which components to install through the values.yml file.
+Here, you can specify the following:

 cluedin: